Pant/nextcloudpi-test-docs/pages/en/How-to-configure-NextCloudPi.md

 ### TUI

 To access the terminal, you need to have ssh enabled on your Raspberry Pi.
-For more info look [here](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi-on-a-Raspberry-Pi#first-steps).
+For more info about how to enable SSH to your Raspberry Pi, look [here](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi-on-a-Raspberry-Pi#first-steps).

 Alternatively, you can plug in a keyboard and HDMI screen to access the terminal.